4-H ELECTRIC **2020 CHANGES**

 Division I- Getting on Track with Electricity - (4H421)1 State Fair entry

-Exhibit: Circuit board labeled parallel or series circuit.
+Exhibit: Circuit board no larger than 6” x 6” (using kit provided, label parallel or series circuit).
 “What I Have Done and Learned” is required for county only.

 Division II - Scoring Electricity Through Magnetism(4-H422)- 1 State Fair entry

 Exhibit: Make a magnetic powered flashlight or exhibit a poster (22" x 28") on a topic described in the manual

 Division III - Alternating Your Thoughts About Electricity(4-H423)- 1 State Fair entry